 Interesting work is going on in Memphis.
-At the Baptist Cancer Center Malignant Hematology and Transplant Program they are utilizing an innovative new technique which allows individuals with leukemia to receive stem cell transplants without a direct sibling donor or non-related tissue match donor.
+At the Baptist Cancer Center Malignant Hematology and Transplant Program, they are utilizing an innovative new technique that allows individuals with leukemia to receive stem cell transplants without a direct sibling donor or non-related tissue match donor.

 Typically a patient with leukemia can try to get a stem cell transplant to strengthen their immune system, helping them fight off disease.
 But that patient needs a donor that is a 100% tissue match or the transplant could be rejected.
 The mismatched graft could develop into what is called GVHD, or Graft Versus Host Disease.
 GVHD develops when the donor’s immune cells begin to attack the patient’s normal cells.